 FOR BREEDING CHICKENS, GOOD LEG CONDITION IS ALSO ESSENTIAL FOR PRODUCTION ACTIVITIES LIKE MATING.
 Layer chickens' and breeders' mobility is essential for accessing nests for egg production.

-BECAUSE POOR LEG CONDITION CAN INDICATE A NEED FOR A CULL DECISION OR CAUSE as measured at the processor for a holistic view of the welfare environment and leg outcomes.
+A NEED FOR A CULL DECISION OR CAUSE

+MORTALITY, compare leg condition metrics with cull tracking, footpad condition, and mortality rates as measured at the processor for a holistic view of the welfare environment and leg outcomes.